kevinccbsg/react-router-tutorial-devto/docs/en/Part-4–dynamic-routes-useRouteLoaderData-useParams.md

-We continue with the fourth installment of this series on React Router data mode.
+We continue with the fourth part of this series on React Router data mode.
 This time, we’ll dive deeper into _loaders_, first by adding a contact detail screen and then exploring hooks like `useRouteLoaderData` and `useParams`.

 ---